 Brush Tees

-These tees replace the the typical cup with synthetic bristles.
-The a claim claim to fame is that these bristles create significantly less friction at impact than a solid tee, helping you generate more clubhead speed and, in theory, more distance.
+These tees replace the typical cup with synthetic bristles.
+The claim to fame is that these bristles create significantly less friction at impact than a solid tee, helping you generate more clubhead speed and, in theory, more distance.
 The effect is slight, but some golfers swear by them.

-Ultimately, the best tee for you comes down to what you wanna get outta your game a personal personal preference.
+Ultimately, the best tee for you comes down to what you want to get out of your game and personal preference.
 Are you focused on consistency?
 Grab some castle tees.
-Just wanna play and not stress a thing?
+Just want to play and not stress a thing?
 Wooden tees work great.

 Mastering Tee Height: The Secret to Better Drives and Tee Shots